reversedentistry/reversedentistry/README.md

 # Hello!
 My name is Sheryl 👋

-I am a web developer in the US.
+I am a software engineer in the US.

 - I am currently learning the Spring framework.
 - In my spare time, I love playing D&D and video games!